History at Eye Primary School

 As History is a foundation subject, it is assessed by Teacher Judgement.
 This means that there are no assessments for the children, other than those set by the class teacher.
 These assessment are carried out at the end each term.

-During History lessons, we regularly complete retrieval practice in the form of Sticky Steps and Sticky Quizzes which test the children on the knowledge taught to them in previous years as well as the lessons they have already covered in their current learning sequence.
+During History lessons, we regularly complete retrieval practice in the form of Carousel - an online multiple choice quiz where the questions have been made by subject leads, linking to the disciplinary and substantive knowledge.
 Children will also complete next steps to either extend their learning further or to consolidate their learning.